 Also, note that the analysis based on this covariance structure is only as good as our assumption that the contagion spreads through touch.
-If it spreads based on distance, then the Σ is not correct and we will need to create an appropriate Σ given our scientific understanding... if such exists.
+If it spreads based on some sort of distance, then the Σ is not correct and we will need to create an appropriate covariance matrix given our scientific understanding... if such exists.